nkrusch/awesome-research-guides/readme.md

 ## Technical Writing Books

 * [Houston, We Have a Narrative: Why Science Needs Story](https://press.uchicago.edu/ucp/books/book/chicago/H/bo21174162.html) - Randy Olson, a scientist-turned-filmmaker, highlights why scientific communication needs narrative structure.
-* [Style: Lessons in Clarity and Grace](https://books.google.se/books/about/Style.html?id=HSotAAAAQBAJ&redir_esc=y) - Exercises for developing writing skills, by Bizup and Williams .
+* [Style: Lessons in Clarity and Grace](https://books.google.se/books/about/Style.html?id=HSotAAAAQBAJ&redir_esc=y) - Exercises for developing writing skills, by Bizup and Williams.
 * [The Chicago Manual of Style Online](https://doi.org/10.7208/cmos18) - An excellent guide to punctuation and many other writing issues.
 * [The Elements of Eloquence: How to Turn the Perfect English Phrase](https://en.wikipedia.org/wiki/The_Elements_of_Eloquence) - An excellent reference for elegant phrasing, by Mark Forsyth.
 * [The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century](https://stevenpinker.com/publications/sense-style-thinking-persons-guide-writing-21st-century) - A modern guide that challenges to rethink writing in many settings, including science.